Primary Enforcement Authority for the Underground Injection Control Program

 On this page:

-- How states, territories, and tribes apply for primacy
+- What states, territories, and tribes have primacy?

 Primary enforcement authority, often called primacy, refers to state, territory, or tribal responsibilities associated with implementing EPA approved UIC programs.
 A state, territory, or tribe with UIC primacy, or primary enforcement authority oversees the UIC program in that state, territory, or tribe.

 Primacy programs are established under Sections 1422 and 1425 of the SDWA.
 Section 1422 requires primacy applicants to meet EPA’s minimum requirements for UIC programs.
 Programs authorized under this section, referred to as 1422 programs, may have primacy for Class I, II, III, IV, V, and VI wells.

 Under Section 1422, applicants may submit primacy applications for: